 5. So.
 Many.
 Opportunities.
 To.
 Educate.
 Yourself.

-Throughout my busy day of joining in on Indy programming, I felt grateful to be a part of a community that handled something that would traditionally be seen as a negative and turned it into a positive.
-There were so many pros to this form of programming, and I was so impressed by how well all of these organizations were able to highlight those positives.
+I felt grateful to be a part of a community that handled something that would traditionally be seen as a negative and turned it into a positive.
+I was so impressed by how well all of these organizations were able to highlight those positives.
 Indy is innovative, resilient, and passionate—and when the going gets rough, that really shows.

-If you’re watching this, you know that Indyfluence is a part of this pivot to virtual as well.
-We hope you take advantage of all that our programming has to offer over the next couple weeks!
-I’ll see you next Wednesday! #BeAnIndyfluencer
+Although Indyfluence 2023 is back in person, there will still be a lot of great content to watch on our blog and social media.
+We hope you take advantage of all that our programming has to offer over the next couple weeks! #BeAnIndyfluencer

 You Might Like